karimarttila/karimarttila.github.io/_posts/2019-07-13-comparing-gcp-deployment-manager-and-terraform.md

 ### Introduction

-Last week I wrote a simple GCP demonstration using Terraform and wrote a blog post to compare GCP, AWS and Azure when using Terraform: “[Comparing Simple GCP Infrastructure Demo to AWS and Azure](https://medium.com/@kari.marttila/comparing-simple-gcp-infrastructure-demo-to-aws-and-azure-abbbe8496d31)”.
+Last week I wrote a simple GCP demonstration using Terraform and wrote a blog post to compare GCP, AWS and Azure when using Terraform: [Comparing Simple GCP Infrastructure Demo to AWS and Azure]({% post_url 2019-07-13-comparing-gcp-deployment-manager-and-terraform %}).
 This week I wrote the same GCP demonstration again but this time using [GCP Deployment Manager](https://cloud.google.com/deployment-manager/).
 In this new blog post I compare GCP Deployment manager and [Terraform](https://www.terraform.io/) when implementing cloud systems on the [Google Cloud Platform](https://cloud.google.com/).
 Both demonstrations can be found in Tieto / Public Cloud team’s [Github account](https://github.com/tieto-pc):

 * Terraform: <https://github.com/tieto-pc/gcp-intro-demo>
 * DM: <https://github.com/tieto-pc/gcp-intro-dm-demo>

 There is a lot of introduction type material found regarding these tools in the net so I don’t provide any basic information about them — the reader is recommended to use Google search to find this kind of information.
 To keep this blog post short I just briefly provide my personal experiences and developer feelings regarding these two tools.

 ![](/img/2019-07-13-comparing-gcp-deployment-manager-and-terraform_img_1.png)